Anvil/bash-argsparse/README.md

 ### RPMS

-Though you can build your own package using the provided spec file, a bash-argsparse is actually available in fedora repositories, for all releases from 19 to rawhide.
+Though you can build your own package using the provided spec file, a bash-argsparse is actually available in fedora repositories, for all releases from fedora 19 to rawhide.

 ### Features